millerk22/emc2-labs/EMC2-Labs-Fall/lab02_revised.rst

 Functions, Part 2
 -----------------

-For Lab 1, we mainly worked with functions that took in one or two values and returned one value.
+For Lab 1, We introduced basic functions like the ``multiply`` function below.
 We can also define functions that return multiple values and functions that call other functions when they are being evaluated.

 .. code-block:: python